juzoff/Bank-Marketing-Dataset/README.md

 **Data Preparation:**

 *   **Data Cleaning:** I cleaned the data to handle missing values, outliers, and inconsistencies.
 I also encoded categorical variables and normalized numerical features to ensure the data was ready for analysis.
-*   **Exploratory Data Analysis (EDA):** I performed EDA to understand the data distribution, relationships between variables, and key patterns.
-This involved visualizing the data through graphs and summary statistics.
+*   **Exploratory Data Analysis (EDA):** I conducted EDA to understand the data distribution, relationships between variables, and key patterns.
+This included visualizing the data by plotting various charts in an Excel spreadsheet for better insights.

 **Predictive Modeling/Classification:**